 When quoting a poem, you need to write the specific verses, separated by the following symbol: “/”.
 Here’s an example:

 As pointed out by Johnson, “Nothing is nicer/than a dog yawning” (6-7), and a lot of people who like dogs would agree with him.

 2. Quoting lengthy prose fragments.

 In the MLA citation style, a fragment that includes over 4 lines of narration or 3 verses of a poem is regarded as lengthy.
-If you need to add such a quotation, you’ll be required to insert the fragment in separate chunks of text.
+If you need to add such a quotation to your literary essay topics, you’ll be required to insert the fragment in separate chunks of text.
 Moreover, you mustn’t use quotation marks.
 The citation can be introduced by using a line of text as well as a colon.
 The only part that must be indented is the first line of the fragment.
 You need to use a one-inch indentation from the left side of the page.
 The double spacing must not be modified.
 At the end of the fragment, you can add a period, followed by the writer’s last name and the number of the page in brackets.